Phantasus/Cuis-Smalltalk-Magma/Journal.md

 by his shortcut.
 Also people add their shortcuts to the list of authors at the end of the file.

+# 11. May 2021 (jpb)

+The `WriteBarrier` is not an optional package, as the transactions are depending on it.
+As it's a direct subclass, ugh!
+Great.

+I added further methods to the `MaRegistry` (previously known as the `MaServerRegistry`), which adds now methods for uuid interaction and time difference calculation, which were missing from Cuis.

 # 10. May 2021 (jpb)

 As I asked Chris Muller (cmm) why the test takes longer I got the